parithosh/eth2-homelab-ansible/README.md

-# Ansible for Homelab
+# Ansible for Homelab and Eth2 tasks

-These ansible playbooks can be used to setup and maintain your homelab, aimed at ethereum related tasks.
+These ansible playbooks can be used to setup and maintain your homelab.
+The playbooks will largely be aimed at eth2 tasks.

 This repository contains an ansible playbook that can be used to perform the following:
 - Setup a nethermind node